-- Familiarising themselves with the procedures in this policy. - Organising discussions with staff members experiencing the menopause. - Acting sensitively and emphatically towards staff experiencing the menopause. - Deciding on which reasonable adjustments need to be made to support staff members experiencing the menopause, and ensuring they are implemented.

-- Implementing an action plan in conjunction with staff members experiencing the menopause. - Recording all reasonable adjustments and reviewing them on a termly basis. - Making changes to action plans and reasonable adjustments, as necessary. - Discussing referrals to Occupational Health, and referring staff to them, where necessary. - Implementing any recommendations by Occupational Health, as required. - Monitoring staff absence in line with the school's Staff Attendance Management Policy.
+- Familiarising themselves with the procedures in this policy. - Organising discussions with staff members experiencing the menopause. - Acting sensitively and emphatically towards staff experiencing the menopause. - Deciding on which reasonable adjustments need to be made to support staff members experiencing the menopause, and ensuring they are implemented. - Implementing an action plan in conjunction with staff members experiencing the menopause. - Recording all reasonable adjustments and reviewing them on a termly basis. - Making changes to action plans and reasonable adjustments, as necessary. - Monitoring staff absence in line with the school's Staff Attendance Management Policy.